mozilla-services/socorro/docs/crashstorage/crashstorage.rst

 **socorro.external.fs.crashstorage**

 Implements Radix Tree storage of crashes in a filesystem.
-Regular and Legacy classes need to be used like-with-like, but Dated and non-dated classes should be compatible.

-If you need on-disk queue for crashmovers or processors, use the Dated variety of the classes.
-If you are starting fresh, use the non-Legacy modules.

 Use cases: